Aneurysmal Obstruction of the Ascending Aorta

 17. Drug Abuse: Intravenous drug use can introduce infections and trauma, which may affect the aortic wall.

-18. Kidney Disease: Kidney problems can lead to imbalances in the body that affect blood pressure and cardiovascular health.
+18. Disease: Kidney problems can lead to imbalances in the body that affect blood pressure and cardiovascular health.

 20. Unknown Causes: In some cases, the exact cause of an aortic aneurysm remains unknown.